enarjord/passivbot/README.md

 {

+    "default_qty": 1.0,                   # entry quantity
     "dynamic_grid": True,                 # bot has two modes: dynamic grid and static grid.
+True for dynamic mode, False for static mode.
     "grid_coefficient": 160.0,            # used in dynamic grid mode.
     "grid_spacing": 0.003,                # used in dynamic grid mode.
-                                          # next entry price is pos_price * (1 +- grid_spacing * (1 + pos_margin / account_equity * grid_coefficient))
+                                          # next entry price is pos_price * (1 +- grid_spacing * (1 + pos_margin / margin_limit * grid_coefficient))

-    "liq_diff_threshold": 0.02,           # if difference between liquidation price and last price is less than 2%, reduce position by 2% at a loss
+    "liq_diff_threshold": 0.02,           # if difference between liquidation price and last price is less than 2%, reduce position by 2% at a loss, "stop_loss_pos_reduction": 0.02,      # reduce position by 2% at a loss

     "leverage": 100,                      # leverage (irrelevant in bybit because cross mode in is always 100x leverage) "min_markup": 0.0002,                 # when there's a position, bot makes a grid of n_close_orders whose prices are "max_markup": 0.0159,                 # evenly distributed between min and max markup, and whose qtys are pos_size // n_close_orders

+    "margin_limit": 0.0015                # keep this lower than actual account equity

     "n_close_orders": 20,                 # max n close orders
     "n_entry_orders": 10,                 # max n entry orders
-    "default_qty": 1.0,                   # entry quantity
-    "stop_loss_pos_reduction": 0.02,      # if difference between liquidation price and last price is less than 2%, reduce position by 2% at a loss
     "symbol": "BTCUSD"                    # only one symbol at a time

 }